Miryung KimAssistant Professor

 data-driven decisions for designing novel software engineering

-News: I accepted an
+News: I accepted a

-associate professor position in the Department
+tenured associate professor position in the Department

 of Computer Science at UCLA